 - Pray!
 Pray!
 Pray! . . . for your potential group members, for new group members, for softened hearts, for open schedules. . . .
 And as you pray, be ready to take action as God leads you in unique ways to connect with people and prepare for your group start.

 - Invite new people and remind last year’s participants.
 Even if you’ve asked and been turned down before, you don’t know if a person’s circumstances have changed.
-A personal invitation is powerful—don’t rely only on flyers.
+A personal invitation is powerful—don’t rely only on flyers or group texts/emails.

 - Order discussion guides.
 If you plan to choose the most economical shipping, allow 7-10 business days for the discussion guides to reach you.